samsquire/ideas4/README.md

 When we want to prempt the loop, we set the global loop variable to the end of the loop causing the loop to end.

-I implemented this as a multithreaded scheduler of lightweight threads multiplexed onto kernel threads in C and Java, see my [preemptible-thread repo](HTTPS://GitHub.com/samsquire/preemptible-thread)
+I implemented this as a multithreaded scheduler of lightweight threads multiplexed onto kernel threads in C, Rust and Java, see my [preemptible-thread repo](HTTPS://GitHub.com/samsquire/preemptible-thread)

 # 100. Dream programming language